Chinese Noodles In Kigali

 Serving

 Done.
 Plated it up with microwaved rice, beef stew, boiled eggs, and a proper piece of beef (not from the packet 🙂).
-The noodles came with their own vegetables from the sachets — which was a first for me.
+The noodles came with their own vegetables in the sachets which was a first for me.
 Indomie, the default noodle in Kigali, is all spice, no veg.
 These had actual dehydrated greens in there, which is a noticeable step up.

-Here’s a quick video of the end result — two bowls of rice and beef stew alongside the Chinese noodles with eggs and beef:
+Here’s a quick video of the end result: two bowls of rice and beef stew alongside the Chinese noodles with eggs and beef.

 Chinese noodles in Kigali — shot by rdjarbeng